Illustration by Yaz Serrano

 Wong himself did not make the choice to study in Scotland.
 Of the three patrons who financially supported his studies in the US, two were Scottish merchants, Andrew Shortrede and A. A. Campbell (Wing 1909, p.20).
 The original plan was to finance his US educationfor just two years.
 But after a request to extend this funding, a proposal was made by his patrons.
 Yung recorded in his autobiography: “[the r]eply came that if we wished to prosecute our studies after 1849, they would be willing to continue their support through a professional course, if we were willing to go over to Scotland to go through the University of Edinburgh” (Wing 1909, p.108).
 Wong initially registered as a student in literature, signing his name as ‘Wong Afun’ on 4 November 1850 when he matriculated.

-At that time, however, Edinburgh had one of best medical schools in the world – and medical missions played a significant role in missionary work in Africa and Asia.
+In the mid-19th century, the Edinburgh medical school was unparalleled globally in the quality of research and quantity of doctors that it was producing.
+Edinburgh-based medical missions also played a significant role in missionary work in Africa and Asia.
 The Edinburgh Medical Missionary Society (EMMS), founded in 1841, helped to send medical missionaries to foreign countries, but also granted financial support to overseas students who wanted to study medicine in Scotland (Dwinght, Tupper & Bliss 1904, pp.219-220).
 The EMMS — medical practitioners, professors of the University, ministers of religion, men of business and retired army and navy personnel who had served in the Far East — guided and supported Wong Fun through his years in Edinburgh.
 It was the EMMS who continued to aid Wong financially after the funding from the patrons ceased in July 1852 (Baxter, 1993).
 It was reported that the bursaries given by the EMMS amounted to £ 97 2s 6d over three years to cover his fees and expenses (Walker, 1983).

 Wong started his life in Edinburgh living at St John’s Hill.
 This was the home of Andrew Balfour, a retired printer born in South Carolina who was the father of Professor John Hutton Balfour.
 A director of the EMMS, Professor Balfour became one of Wong’s teachers at the University.
 In 1851, Wong Fun commenced his medical curriculum (Baxter, 1993).
 As recorded by the University, the courses Wong attended may include Anatomy, Chemistry, Theory of Medicine, Material Medical, Surgery, Practice of Physic, Midwifery, Botany, Pathology, Practical Anatomy, Natural History, Clinical Surgery, Military Surgery, Practical Chemistry, Practical Pharmacy.
 Wong performed well with prizes.
 In June 1855, Wong graduated.
 It was reported: